-D. Each Member, in its application, shall appoint an individual to serve as the Official Representative to the Constituency.
+D. Each organizational Member, in its application, shall appoint an individual to serve as the Official Representative to the Constituency.
 Such individual will hold the powers of voting and speaking publicly for the Member within votes and discussions of the Constituency.
 The Official Representative must be formally authorized to represent the Member Organization by a responsible official of that organization.

-The ST and Chair are authorized to make inquiries to the Member Organization to verify their selection.
-Members can change their Official Representative in two ways: 1) the Director of the Member Organization can notify the Secretary of the change; or 2) the existing Official Representative can resign and submit to the Secretary the name of the new Official Representative (the new Official Representative must also be authorized and verified).
+Representatives should be verified by the NCSG, but NCUC EC may also make inquiries to the Member Organization to verify their selection if necessary.

+E. Member organizations can change their Official Representative in two ways: 1) the Director of the organization can notify the Chair of the change; or 2) the existing Official Representative can resign and submit to the Chair the name of the new Official Representative (the new Official Representative must also be authorized and verified).
 If an Official Representative holds an elective office in the NCUC, Members cannot change their Official Representative until the individual’s term of office is completed.

-E. Each Member may also designate additional individuals to serve as Additional Representatives to the Constituency.
-Such Additional Representatives may not vote, but otherwise may participate in Constituency listserves, discussions and meetings.
-The Executive Committee shall, at its discretion, determine limits to the total number of Additional Representative may appoint (provided the limit shall apply to all Constituency Members equally).
+F. Each Member may also designate additional individuals to serve as Additional Representatives to the Constituency.
+Such Additional Representatives may not vote, but otherwise may participate in Constituency listservs, discussions and meetings.
+The Executive Committee shall, at its discretion, determine limits to the total number of Additional Representatives that an organization may appoint (provided the limit shall apply to all Constituency Members equally).

-F. The Executive Committee shall create procedural rules for existing members to maintain their good standing.
+G. The Executive Committee shall create procedural rules for existing members to maintain their good standing and to review and, when justified, expel members whose status has changed in ways that no longer make them eligible for membership.

-G. The Membership shall have the following participation rights in regard to the administration and policy development processes of the Constituency:
+H. The Membership shall have the following participation rights in regard to the administration and policy development processes of the Constituency:

-1. Elect the Chair and Regional Representatives; nominate Members to positions elected by the general membership and by the Executive Committee, with timely notification of all elections and public posting of all names nominated to the membership email list.
+Elect the Chair and Regional Representatives; nominate Members to positions elected by the general membership and by the Executive Committee, with timely notification of all elections and public posting of all names nominated to the membership email list.

-2. Initiate a policy development process within the constituency by proposing a set of terms of reference and obtaining expressions of support for it on the public discuss list from a minimum of eight (8) Members, including the proposer.
+Initiate proposals for policy development or public comment within the constituency and obtain expressions of support for it on the public discuss list.

-3. Be given timely notice of all position papers developed by the Policy Committee on the public list and afforded an opportunity to comment on them
+Be given timely notice of all positions developed by the Policy Committee on the public list and afforded an opportunity to comment on them.

-4. Submit agenda items to Constituency meetings and Executive Committee meetings.
-The submission must be made at least ten days before the meeting and be seconded by two other Member Organizations.
+Submit agenda items to Constituency meetings and Executive Committee meetings.

-5. Propose charter amendments.
-A petition of five (5) percent of the then- current members shall be sufficient for putting a charter amendment on the ballot for consideration at the next regular election.
+Propose bylaw amendments.
+A petition of five (5) percent of the then- current members shall be sufficient for putting a bylaw amendment on the ballot for consideration at the next regular election.

-H. Eligible Individuals.
-Individual persons who meet the following criteria are eligible for membership in the Constituency as an “Individual Member”.
-Individual persons who agree to advocate for a noncommercial public- interest position within the Constituency and who fall within one of the following three categories are eligible to join:
+I. Eligible Individuals.
+Natural persons who meet the following criteria are eligible for membership in the Constituency as an “Individual Member.”
+Natural persons who agree to advocate for noncommercial interests within the Constituency and who fall within one of the following three categories are eligible to join:

+1.A natural person who has registered domain name(s) for personal, family or noncommercial use;

-i) An Individual who has registered domain name(s) for personal, family or noncommercial use;
+An Individual Internet user who has registered domain name(s) for personal, family or other noncommercial use, is concerned with the noncommercial aspects of domain name policy, and is not represented in ICANN through membership, personally or by his or her employer, through membership in another Supporting Organisation or GNSO Stakeholder Group.